raiyansarker/Dylan-Website/writings/Storytime-Sunday-Twilight-Zone-EP5.md

 I was half expecting that response but it still threw me off and I said "cool" in a voice that sounded like a voice crack from puberty.

-Next, I walked by the men by the trashcan and gave a small head nod of acknowledgment.
+Next, I walked past the men by the trashcan and gave a small head nod of acknowledgment.
 They just stared at me with their cigarettes as I passed.
 I looked back once a got a block away and they were both just standing there.

 A couple of blocks further I started to approach the guy on the BMX bike.
 I was facing forwards towards the bus station and he was sitting to my right on the other side of the street, facing me.
-As I started to cross he started riding his bike slowly towards me.
+As I crossed he started riding his bike slowly towards me.
 I said with as much confidence as I could muster,

     "Hey man, how's it going?"